My write-up for Dragon*Con 2001, including quite a few Godhead pics and some commentary, is located here.

 "Let's go!" says Jason, and off we went.

-Happily the hardware store is within a long block and they have 12-by-12 mirrors.
+Happily the hardware store is within a long block and they have

 "Uh, twelve feet by twelve feet?"